-My research has investigated a range of topics including: photography and its use in early anthropology and expeditionary science; science, race and nationalism; heritage politics and archaeology; travel and tourism; neo-monasticism; and food, gender and modernity in Peru.
+My research has investigated a range of topics including: photography and its use in early anthropology and expeditionary science; science, race and nationalism; heritage politics and archaeology; travel and tourism; and food, gender and nostalgia in Peru.

 In addition to scholarly research, I also conduct contract research and evaluation.
-These projects have taken me to the Middle East as well as the United States, and have primarily centered on community building and intentional living.
+These projects have taken me to the Middle East as well as the United States, and have primarily centered on intentional living and Christianity.